-As luck would have it, the arrival of a recent snowstorm coincided with a bunch of bananas reaching optimal baking ripeness on my countertop.
+As luck would have it, the abrupt drop in temperature coincided with a bunch of bananas reaching baking ripeness on my countertop.
 That combination can only mean one thing: time to make banana bread.

 I’m not quite sure when banana bread got a reputation for being healthy (is it the suggestion of fruit in the name playing tricks on us?), but most recipes pack the same caloric whammy as cake.

 Sure, there are some better-for-you loaves out there made with Greek yogurt and whole wheat flour.
 I have those recipes, and they’re lovely.
 In the spirit of full disclosure, this isn’t one of them. <cue laugh track>